FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/decentralize-your-data-store-it-with-filecoin.md

 AI organizations, including [Aethir](https://fil.org/ecosystem-explorer/aethir), [KiteAI](https://fil.org/ecosystem-explorer/kite-ai), [Nuklai](https://fil.org/ecosystem-explorer/nuklai), and [SingularityNET](https://singularitynet.io/), store datasets and metadata on the network to ensure transparency, accountability, and robust audit trails.

 AI agent projects are leveraging the Filecoin network’s data verifiability capabilities to ensure AI-generated outputs can be trusted, including [Recall](https://recall.network/), [Ungate AI](https://fil.org/ecosystem-explorer/ungate), and [AIWS](https://fil.org/ecosystem-explorer/aiws).
 Plus, platforms like [Theoriq](https://www.theoriq.ai/) have [developed a series of AI agents](https://mirror.xyz/0xbCAa90C8bA95b3ba6C8Aa6900a92FE70b97E5eF7/y8zj9hbr6ZEES9V9bMtqyzEBm0osh5ivoSBEYVN3mkI) trained on data stored on Filecoin, making open data more accessible and usable for builders.

+### Journalists & Researchers

+Journalistic records are among the most vulnerable information online, subject to link rot, censorship, and disappearance under centralized control.
+It’s not unlikely to see an archive vanish overnight, and it has happened to [government datasets](https://cyber.harvard.edu/story/2025-01/archivists-work-identify-and-save-thousands-datasets-disappearing-datagov), [political polling,](https://www.theguardian.com/us-news/2025/mar/05/abc-news-538-shut-down) and [reporting records](https://www.rollingstone.com/music/music-news/mtv-news-saved-internet-archive-1235051776/).
+In the age of AI, preserving and verifying journalism and research has never been more critical.

+Projects like [The Defiant](https://thedefiant.io/news/defi/the-defiant-to-preserve-article-archives-on-filecoin) and other pioneering organizations, including [MuckRock](https://www.muckrock.com/news/archives/2024/sep/11/featured-add-on-push-to-ipfs-filecoin/) and [Numbers Protocol](https://votetw2024.numbersprotocol.io/En), use decentralized storage to safeguard archives and reporting, ensuring evidence prevails in an ephemeral era.
+[Rolling Stone](https://investigation.rollingstone.com/dj-photo-war-crimes-bosnia/) worked with Starling Lab to preserve an investigative journalism archive.

+### Academic Institutions

+Universities and research institutions around the world generate troves of research and data.
+But without secure and sustainable infrastructure, that knowledge can be lost –– hampering scientific progress.

+University of Maryland’s EASIER Data Initiative stores [academic tutorials](https://easierdata.org/notebooks/accessing-gedi-data) and [geospatial data](https://easierdata.org/updates/2024/2024-12-6-crop-classification-on-dweb) on Filecoin.
+UC Berkeley stored [experimental particle physics data](https://physics.berkeley.edu/news-events/news/seal-storage-technology-partners-with-orebi-gann-group).
+MIT Open Learning uploaded foundational [OpenCourseWare courses](https://fil.org/blog/flickr-foundation-internet-archive-and-other-leading-organizations-leverage-filecoin-to-safeguard-cultural-heritage).
+By uploading data to Filecoin, these institutions ensure their work is globally accessible, cryptographically verifiable, and resistant to link rot or institutional turnover.

+### Galleries, Libraries, Archives, and Museums

+Over [500,000 culturally significant digital artifacts](https://fil.org/blog/flickr-foundation-internet-archive-and-other-leading-organizations-leverage-filecoin-to-safeguard-cultural-heritage) are now safeguarded on the Filecoin network.
+Institutions like the Smithsonian Institution, Flickr Foundation, Internet Archive, and Starling Lab use decentralized storage to preserve and protect knowledge for future generations.
+Smithsonian's National Museum of American History uploaded 300 digitized sound recordings –– some of the earliest recordings ever made –– from Alexander Graham Bell.